-For a basic electric meter I would need to know a bit more about your electrical system to give you an informed recommendation.
-If the garage unit is a 120v 2 wire system (one hot, one neutral) then the EKM-15IDS or the EKM-15E are your options.
+For a basic electric meter I would need to know a bit more about your electrical system to give you an informed recommendation but I generally recommend that you take a look at our 25XDSE, as this is a great solution for most locally read single phase metering applications.

 I have a 3 unit residential property with 1 natural gas meter.
 I can't split the property because I only have 1 hot water heater, but I have 3 furnaces.

 Would this unit work to measure the gas used by each furnace?
 I'd like to set the rents to include gas up to a certain point, and then charge for overages by apartment.